dylandoamaral/qush/README.md

 - error handling when the command is running outside a repository
 - format for errors that show a list of possibilities such as the error when there is too much arguments
 - fix readme errors and formulations

+### v1.0.0

+- everything is functionnal now
+- acp can now run in subdirectories
+- split help command into preset and help commands
+- add an acp command without any arguments
+- add some new validations to avoid any fail from the user
+- add description for each fields in acp config file